 Li Hing Mui

-If you want something that will spark joy on your taste buds, add some li hing mui powder on top!
+If you want something that will spark joy in your taste buds, add some li hing mui powder on top!

-It’s powder made from dried salted plums and it pairs really well with fruity flavors.
+It’s a powder made from dried salted plums, and it pairs really well with fruity flavors.
 At home, we sprinkle it on fresh pineapple, mango, and apples.